pratyusa98/AUGAN-Net_code/README.md

-These codes are used in this paper. \n
+These codes are used in this paper.
 Dataset_used - https://github.com/yaseen21khan/Classification-of-Heart-Sound-Signal-Using-Multiple-Features-